Hajong people: Patrilineal kinship: Daidi

 The daidi or daigi system possibly began during the time when they were following the matrilineal system.
 Daidi actually means kinship or descent through the male or father's line.
 A person having a distant relation with any member of the kinship of his father's line is called a daidi bhagi or daidi gusti.
-A daidi bhagi or a daidi gusti was liable to observe state of pollution called swâ for three days when the news of the death of any of his daidi gusti was heard and he was to be purified by performing certain religious rites.
-Unlike the nikni system, the daidi system had no division and it had not become a cause for the development of any kind of clan, class or group in the society.
+A daidi bhagi or a daidi gusti was liable to observe a state of pollution called swâ for three days when the news of the death of any of his daidi gusti was heard and he was to be purified by performing certain religious rites.
+Unlike the nikni system, the daidi system had no division and it did not become a cause for the development of any kind of clan, class or group in the society.
 It was to see, similar to the nikni system, that there should be no daidi relationship between the proposed bride and the groom.
-If it was found that both of them or their families where daidi bhagi or daidi gusti to each other, the proposal was to be immediately dropped.
+If it was found that both of them or their families were daidi bhagi or daidi gusti to each other, the proposal was to be immediately dropped.

 Geographical divisions: Jwar

 The Hajongs are divided into five geographical clans called jwar.
 Hajongs belonging to each jwar speak a different dialect of Hajong called rao.
-These clans are named after the archaic names of the areas in the foothills and the plains of Garo Hills, which were historically inhabited by Hajong people.
+These clans are named after the archaic names of the areas in the foothills and the plains of Garo Hills.
 Among these clans, the Barohajari clan is named after the area where the twelve thousand Hajongs from Hajo had first settled in Garo Hills.
 The five jwars are listed below: